membriux/heroku-python-webapp-starter/README.md

 ### On your Terminal:

+#### 0. Download this repo as a zip with all the project starter files

 #### 1. Install virtual environment (in project directory):
 - `cd my-project`
 - `python3 -m venv venv`